-The student work week runs from Monday to Sunday.
-By college policy, student employees may not work more than 8 hours in one day or more than 20 hours per week, between all jobs, while attending classes.
-When classes are not in session (breaks, periods between semesters, or summer session when not attending classes) students are limited to 29 hours per week between all college jobs.
+Student employees may not work more than 8 hours in one day or more than 20 hours per week, between all jobs, while attending classes.
+When classes are not in session (breaks, periods between semesters, or summer session when not attending classes) students are limited to 35 hours per week between all college jobs.
 Students may also never work during a scheduled class time; a student cannot skip class to work.